Skip to main contentSkip to data table

 Report Cards

-The stablecoin registry currently contains 191 tracked metadata entries.
-Report-card snapshots score the active subset and the cemetery set; pre-launch tracked entries remain outside the scored snapshot until they launch.
+The stablecoin registry currently contains 401 tracked metadata entries.
+Report-card snapshots score the 369 active tracked assets plus the 88 cemetery assets; frozen-archive tracked entries are emitted as stub F cards, while pre-launch entries remain outside the snapshot until they launch.

 Four-step computation: